-Students are expected to arrive on time as class begins at 12:00pm.
+Students are expected to be ready for class at 12:00pm.
 The class period is 95 minutes.
+Attendance grades will be entered into Canvas.
 If a student is unable to attend class, it is the student's responsibility to notify the instructor before class.
+Documentation for an excused absence is at the discretion of the instructor.
+After three unexcused absences, an APIP will be initiated.